-Nearly all product assembly and final testing of our products are performed at our manufacturing facilities in Penang, Malaysia; Bangkok, Thailand; Suzhou, China; Japan; and Singapore; or by subcontractors in the United States and Asia.
+Nearly all product assembly and final testing of our products are performed at our manufacturing facilities in Malaysia, Thailand, China, Japan and Singapore; or by subcontractors in the United States and Asia.
 We also depend on foreign foundry suppliers and joint ventures for the manufacture of a portion of our finished silicon wafers and have international sales operations.

 The political and economic risks associated with our operations in foreign countries include:

-- expropriation; - changes in a specific country's or region's political or economic conditions; - trade protection measures and import or export licensing requirements; - difficulty in protecting our intellectual property; - changes in foreign currency exchange rates and currency controls; - · changes in freight and interest rates; - · disruption in air transportation between the United States and our overseas facilities; and - loss or modification of exemptions for taxes and tariffs;
+- expropriation; - changes in a specific country's or region's political or economic conditions; - trade protection measures and import or export licensing requirements; - · difficulty in protecting our intellectual property; - changes in foreign currency exchange rates and currency controls; - changes in freight and interest rates; - · disruption in air transportation between the United States and our overseas facilities; and - loss or modification of exemptions for taxes and tariffs;

-any of which may have a material adverse effect on us.
+any of which could have a material adverse effect on us.